 Professor of Environmental Science and Studies

-Dr. Anderson studies connects across ecosystem boundaries on Florida coastlines and the San Juan Islands of Washington state.
+Wendy Anderson, PhD, studies connect across ecosystem boundaries on Florida coastlines and the San Juan Islands of Washington state.

 - PhD, biology, Vanderbilt University

 Areas of Expertise

 - Plant Biology